profound-labs/dhp-refl-vol-1/manuscript/markdown/versepages.md

 {:.dhp-verse #page26}

-As we progress on our path towards the goal, the Buddha is encouraging us not to forget how we relate with others.
-The cultivation of metta teaches us to include all beings in our heart of kindness.
+As we progress on our path towards the goal, the Buddha is encouraging us not to forget how we relate to others.
+The cultivation of *mettā* teaches us to include all beings in our heart of kindness.
 It sometimes happens that we feel able to be kind towards others but not towards ourselves.
 If we find this a struggle, we show infinite kindness towards the struggler, ourselves.
-Layers of self-judging, self-loathing, self-rejecting require us to exercise patient endurance; not to be mistaken with bitter endurance.
+Layers of self-judging, self-loathing, self-rejecting require us to exercise patient endurance; not to be mistaken for bitter endurance.
 Patience is an essential characteristic for those travelling on the path.
 And there is absolutely no way this essential virtue can be cultivated when we are having a good time.
-So when we are having a bad time, reflect that this is the perfect place, the only place, to develop this profound quality.
+So when we are having a bad time, we can reflect that this is the perfect place, the only place, to develop this profound quality.
 {:.dhp-reflection}